Leigh-on-Sea: Governance

+There are two tiers of local government covering Leigh-on-Sea, at parish (town) and unitary authority level: Leigh-on-Sea Town Council and Southend-on-Sea City Council.
+The town council is based at the Leigh Community Centre at 71–73 Elm Road.

+For national elections, Leigh forms part of the Southend West and Leigh constituency, represented by David Burton-Sampson of the Labour Party.

+Administrative history

+Leigh was an ancient parish in the Rochford Hundred of Essex.
+When elected parish and district councils were established in 1894, Leigh was given a parish council and included in the Rochford Rural District.

+In 1897, the parish of Leigh was removed from the rural district and converted into its own urban district.
+Whereas the parish was just called Leigh, the urban district created in 1897 was officially called Leigh-on-Sea.
+The urban district council built itself a combined headquarters and fire station on Elm Road, which was completed in 1912.
+Leigh-on-Sea Urban District was abolished in 1913 and its area absorbed into the borough of Southend-on-Sea.

+Leigh has been administered as part of Southend-on-Sea since 1913.
+In 1995 a new civil parish of Leigh-on-Sea was created to provide an additional tier of local government for the area.
+The new parish council adopted the name Leigh-on-Sea Town Council.

 Festivals and activities

 Several annual events have become well established, including Leigh Regatta, Leigh Folk Festival and The Leigh Art Trail.
 The regatta is held over one weekend in September.

 Museums and galleries

 Leigh Heritage Centre is located in the Old Smithy and serves as a museum for Old Leigh.
 It is run by the Leigh Society, who have also opened the next-door Plumbs Cottage, a restored and substantially rebuilt 1850s fisherman's cottage.

 Old Leigh Art Studios is a commercial gallery with artists studios.
 It was established by the artist Sheila Appleton and potter Richard Baxter in 1991.
 They have since been joined by painter Ian Smith and ceramicist Julie O’Sullivan.
 The studios participate in the annual Leigh Art Trail.